What is an Outer Rotor Brushless Motor? Comparing Inner vs Outer Rotors

 So you end up with two choices when you go with an outer rotor design.
 One option shrinks the length and weight of the motor to get the same power with a bump in efficiency.

 Alternatively, you can maintain the weight and achieve more power with those efficiency gains.
 Of course, you can also find a balance between the two and shave some of the weight while increasing the power on a less substantial level.
+We really see this with battery-powered weedeaters which can benefit from the reduced weight of front-loaded brushless motors.

 The Makita 18V X2 string trimmer and their chainsaws get a fifth design with an 80mm outer rotor brushless motor.
 These larger tools have room to house the motor’s larger diameter while finding relief in the overall footprint since they have a narrower length.